How to Play - Xiangqi - Shogi - Shatranj

 Les has worked in every aspect of resin castings for over 40 years.

-At the peek of his industry, he had over 100 employees.
+At the peak of his industry, he had over 100 employees.
 Now, semi-retired,

 Les works at his own pace, taking on projects of special interest.
 He